mpvnet-player/mpv.net/Manual.md

 ### Help > About mpv.net

-Shows the mpv.net about dialog.
+Shows the mpv.net about dialog which shows a copyright notice, the versions of mpv.net and libmpv and a license notice (MIT).

 ### Exit